CS5500-24Fall-Group5/cs5500-base/Resources/CLIENT-BRIEF.md

 The goal is to automate and improve BC Cancer's fundraising processes by enhancing data management, reducing manual work, and integrating systems for more efficient donor engagement.

-1. **Automated Data Management**: Replace manual extraction and sorting of donor lists with an automated system.
+1. **Automated Donor List Creation**: Replace manual extraction and sorting of donor lists with an automated system.
 2. **Integrated Feedback Loop**: Create a system where donor engagement outcomes are automatically updated(Manual reasonings), allowing fundraisers to adjust future actions based on past behaviors.
+3. **Improve data integration**：Ensure smooth data flow between CRM and event systems for better coordination.
-3. **Streamlined Event Planning**: Enable fundraisers to generate targeted donor lists quickly based on involvement in specific areas (e.g., regional events, disease-specific support) and reduce repetitive tasks.
+4. **Streamlined Event Planning**: Enable fundraisers to generate targeted donor lists quickly based on involvement in specific areas (e.g., regional events, disease-specific support) and reduce repetitive tasks.
-4. **Enhanced Reporting & Tracking**: Implement a tracking system that enables managers to monitor event planning and donor engagement progress visually and in real-time.
+5. **Enhanced Reporting & Tracking**: Implement a tracking system that enables managers to monitor event planning and donor engagement progress visually and in real-time.

 BC Cancer seeks a more automated, integrated, and data-driven approach to streamline their fundraising operations, reduce manual workload, and enhance overall donor engagement.
 The goal is to develop a proof of concept that demonstrates how improved data integration, smarter workflows, and an enhanced review list process can better support their strategic fundraising efforts.